natancardosodev/study-diary/README.md

 npm run start
 ```
 Then open the browser at the address: http://localhost:4200/study

+### PWA
+This application is a Progressive Web App, which will have an experience and features similar to a mobile application.

 ### ESLint
 To add ESLint, the following steps were taken: